 The last known Andalusian Buttonquail population is declining and its suitable habitats are shrinking according to a study published recently in Global Ecology and Conservation journal.

-The Common Buttonquail (Turnix sylvaticus) is widely distributed in Africa and South Asia and is currently categorised as ‘Least Concern’ by the IUCN Red List.
-However, the nominate subspecies – the Andalusian Buttonquail – which also extended its range to southern Europe, now almost entirely restricted to a small area in Morocco after it disappeared from the other Mediterranean regions (The last individual seen in Europe was shot in southern Spain in 1981.
-After years of research, the species was officially declared extinct in Spain in 2018).
+The Common Buttonquail (Turnix sylvaticus) is widely distributed in Africa and South Asia and is currently categorised as ‘Least Concern’ in the IUCN Red List.
+However, the nominate subspecies – known as the Andalusian Hemipode – which was originally distributed in Northwest Africa and southern Europe, is now almost entirely restricted to a small area in Morocco after it disappeared from the other Mediterranean regions, especially from Europe (Sicily, Portugal, and Spain).
+The last individual seen in Europe was shot in southern Spain in 1981.
+And after years of search, the species was officially declared as extinct in Spain in 2018).

 The farmland refuge of the Andalusian Buttonquail

 The paper by Gutiérrez-Expósito and his co-authors summurised the result of the systematic surveys carried out in 2011, 2014 and 2017 in Doukkala region, the only known area where the Andalusian Buttonquail occurs in Morocco.
 The systematic surveys were performed in 11 fixed sampling sites evenly distributed along the strip covering a total area of 86.9 hectares (1.8% of the cultivated strip, Fig. 1B).
 This study design was necessary in order to study the evolution over time of the Andalusian Buttonquail population as well as the evolution of farming practices (the already known crop rotation used in the region, possible agricultural intensification,…etc.).